July Revolution: Thursday, 29 July 1830: Day Three

 Marmont lacked either the initiative or the presence of mind to call for additional troops from Saint-Denis, Vincennes, Lunéville, or Saint-Omer; neither did he ask for help from reservists or those Parisians still loyal to Charles X. The Bourbon opposition and supporters of the July Revolution swarmed to his headquarters demanding the arrest of Polignac and the other ministers, while supporters of the Bourbon and city leaders demanded he arrest the rioters and their puppet masters.
 Marmont refused to act on either request, instead awaiting orders from the king.

 By 1:30 pm, the Tuileries Palace had been sacked.
-A man wearing a ball dress belonging to the duchesse de Berry, the king's widowed daughter in law and the mother of the heir to the throne, with feathers and flowers in his hair, screamed from a palace window: Je reçois!
+A man wearing a ballgown belonging to the duchesse de Berry, the king's widowed daughter in law and the mother of the heir to the throne, with feathers and flowers in his hair, screamed from a palace window: Je reçois!
 Je reçois!' ('I receive!
 I receive!')
 Others drank wine from the palace cellars."
 Earlier that day, the Louvre had fallen, even more quickly.
 Swiss troops of the Royal Army, confronted by the mob and under orders from Marmont not to fire unless fired upon, were withdrawn by their officers who feared a repetition of the massacre of Swiss Guards that had occurred when the Tuileries had been stormed on 10 August 1792.

 By mid-afternoon, the greatest prize, the Hôtel de Ville, had been captured.
 The amount of looting during these three days was surprisingly small; not only at the Louvre—whose paintings and objets d'art were protected by the crowd—but the Tuileries, the Palais de Justice, the Archbishop's Palace, and other places as well.

 A few hours later, politicians entered the battered complex and set about establishing a provisional government.
 Though there would be spots of fighting throughout the city for the next few days, the revolution, for all intents and purposes, was over.